Concerto Soloist - Diary entries

 Rachmaninoff's role: Conductor and Concerto Soloist

-Notes: The exact order of the program is not known.
+Notes: The exact order of the program was not known to Satina, however the attached press clipping provides the details.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 February 6 1910 (Julian calendar)